Relishablez/F1_imp/README.md

 <br>Feel free to commit but I request not to be foolish please.
 If you're here then one way or another you know me, so feel free to reach out that way! 😇</br>

 - Are you the goat?
-<br>Perhaps but truthfully CREDIT to multiple friends for creating and setting up the baseline for me to add on top: </br>
+<br>Perhaps but truthfully CREDIT to multiple friends for creating and setting up the baseline for me to add on top.
+I recently added the Query-feature: </br>
 https://github.com/jkerai1 | Pintu | Dipak